hacker-works/hacker-works.github.io/_careers/03-front-end-hacker.md

 * JavaScript
 * responsive web
 * ECMAScript 6, CoffeeScript, TypeScript — any of these is a plus
-* understanding of front-end development frameworks — Angular, React.js/Redux
+* understanding of front-end development frameworks — Angular, React.js or Vue.js
 * good understanding of HTTP, REST services and JSON

 ### Seniority requirements: